 Following the hike, stop by the Veterans of Foreign War Hall on Main Street for a pancake breakfast, make sure you top your pancakes with the home-made sweet and tangy prickly pear syrup.
 The cost for breakfast is a generous donation of your choice, the breakfast includes sausage, pancakes, coffee and juice.
 All proceeds benefit the local VFW Post.

-At 10:00am, let the fun begin at the Superior Town Hall, located at 199 Lobb Avenue just a block off of Main Street.
+At 9:00 a.m., let the fun begin at the Superior Town Hall, located at 199 Lobb Avenue just a block off of Main Street.
 This restored school, now the local municipal complex, will play host to many educational speakers on the edible desert, a prickly pear beer making demonstration, live mariachi music, Mexican folklorico dancers, food trucks, the Prickly Pear Pageant and the Cactus Lounge, which will feature the Superior’s famous Prickly Pear Margarita.
 The vendors, art show and demonstrations will run until 5:00pm.
+All the speakers will have a vendor's table.
+I will be selling Prickly Pear Popsicles, Prickly Pear Concentrate in dropper bottles, desert teas and herbs, hand-painted prickly pear silk scarves, potted plants, vases with fresh herbs, and many other goodies!
 The Cactus Lounge will close at 6:00pm.

 The third annual Prickly Pear Pageant is a pageant that celebrates vintage clothing and a unique theme each year.
 Prizes are awarded to the contestants, who best showcase the theme of the pageant.
 This year the theme of the pageant is “Hollywood Inspired”.
 Participants can contact Tina Casillas at 480-399-5895 or firstname.lastname@example.org